Unit 8200: History

 Ronen Bergman says in a 2009 book that a Hezbollah bomb, disguised as a cell phone, was picked up by agents, and taken for investigation to Unit 8200's headquarters in February 1999.
+Basic safety protocols were neglected.
+The device never underwent the necessary x-ray procedures meant to ensure it was explosives-free.
 Inside the laboratory the cell phone exploded.
-Two Unit 8200 soldiers were injured.
+Two Unit 8200 soldiers were severely injured, one losing a hand.

 In 2010, The New York Times cited "a former member of the United States intelligence community" alleging that this unit used a secret kill switch to deactivate Syrian air defenses during Operation Orchard.

 In 2014, 43 veterans of Unit 8200 signed a protest letter decrying what they called the electronic surveillance unit's abusive gathering of Palestinians' private information.
 In response, 200 other reservists signed a counter-protest letter.

-According to The New York Times, the Unit 8200's hack of Kaspersky Lab allowed them to watch in real time as Russian government hackers searched computers around the world for American intelligence programs.
+According to a 2017 The New York Times article, the Unit 8200's hack of Kaspersky Lab allowed them to watch in real time as Russian government hackers searched computers around the world for American intelligence programs.
 Israelis who had hacked into Kaspersky’s own network alerted the United States to the broad Russian intrusion of US systems.

-Stuxnet

-Many media reports alleged that Unit 8200 was partly or wholly responsible for the creation of the Stuxnet computer worm that in 2010 infected industrial computers, including Iranian nuclear facilities.